 Step Three: More Motor Control Work

-The easiest starting point is quadruped rocking where the athlete can learn to maintain a neutral spine in a gravity-reduced position.
+The easiest starting point is quadruped rocking, where the athlete can learn to maintain a neutral spine in a gravity-reduced position.

-Place a stool, box, ball, etc. at the approximate level that the athlete looses positioning.
+Place a stool, box, ball, etc. at the approximate level that the athlete loses positioning.
 Have the athlete sit on the object.
-The athlete then moves into proper positioning (neutral spine, knees over toes, core engaged, etc).
+The athlete then moves into proper positioning (neutral spine, knees over toes, core engaged, etc.).
 While maintaining tension throughout the body to maintain alignment, the athlete slightly lifts their buttocks off the object and holds this position for a few seconds before sitting and repeating.

-Step Four: Let the Tissues Rest!
+Squat Butt Wink Fix Step Four: Let the Tissues Rest!

 Next, the athlete needs to strongly consider taking a break from aggravating exercises and using alternatives to continue building strength as the irritated tissues calm down.